damianhakert/damianhakert.github.io/source/_posts/2015-02-19-8-tips-to-help-you-work-better-with-git.markdown

 ---

 Git is a very powerful version control system.
 It can be a little bit daunting to try to learn everything around it, so most people just use the basic commands.
-We want to give you here some help with some tips you may or may no have heard.
+We want to give you here some help with some tips you may or may not have heard.
-Either way, this tips can make your workflow a little easier.
+Either way, these tips can make your workflow a little easier.

 ## Git aliases